IAmDaanE/ai-image-approximation/README.md

 # AI Image Approximation

 Train a neural network to learn and reproduce any image you give it.
+Not really a problem that had to be solved but perfect to learn how neural networks learn and to visualize the entire process.

 ---